 At NIST world-class science connects to real-world applications.
 With a varied research portfolio, unique facilities, national networks and international partnerships on standards and technology, NIST works to support U.S. industry and innovation.
 From cybersecurity to mammograms and advanced manufacturing, innumerable technologies, services and products rely upon NIST expertise, measurement and standards.
 NIST has a century-long tradition of partnering with business, universities and other government agencies to support the nation’s vast innovation ecosystem.

 NIST’s three central programs include:

-- Expertise and leadership in measurement science and best practices in a wide range of disciplines (e.g. physics, chemistry, materials science, information technology, and engineering), ranging from the most basic and to the most applied research to support commercialization and exchange of goods and services in industry and commerce; and
+- Expertise and leadership in measurement science and best practices in a wide range of disciplines (e.g. physics, chemistry, materials science, information technology and engineering), ranging from the most basic and to the most applied research to support commercialization and exchange of goods and services in industry and commerce

-- The Hollings Manufacturing Extension Partnership (MEP).
-NIST provides technical and business assistance to smaller manufacturers through a nationwide network of grant-supported partnerships between federal and state governments and non-profit organizations.
-Field agents and programs in more than 400 locations nationwide help manufacturers understand, adopt, and apply new technologies and business practices, resulting in increased productivity, better performance, cost savings, waste reduction, and creation and retention of manufacturing jobs.
+- The Hollings Manufacturing Extension Partnership (MEP) – NIST provides technical and business assistance to smaller manufacturers through a nationwide network of grant-supported partnerships between federal and state governments and non-profit organizations.
+Field agents and programs in more than 400 locations nationwide help manufacturers understand, adapt and apply new technologies and business practices, resulting in increased productivity, better performance, cost savings, waste reduction and creation and retention of manufacturing jobs.

 - The Baldrige Performance and Excellence Program (BPEP) – NIST provides criteria for organizational performance self-assessment and serves as a resource to improve U.S. innovation, entrepreneurship and competitiveness in businesses/industry, education, health care and government and other public benefit organizations.
 The BPEP is responsible for managing the Malcolm Baldrige Quality Improvement Act of 1987 (Public Law 100-107).